Land Sale could Fund New Police HQ in Tampa

 Benett said that the administration wants to act swiftly implementing the project.
 This was in response to queries by members of the council as to why they were told about the project just recently.
 The council members said that they should have been given enough time to analyze the proposal, seeing that it is a very intense one.A motion by one Mr. John Dingfelder sought to push forward the vote for the initial capital of $6.2 million till their next gathering slated for March 18.
 The earliest phase of the plan will include the construction of a three-story premise for hosting city services.
 A new police headquarters would also be constructed close by.
 Since the CSX rail line cuts through the property, it could be utilized for light rail in the coming days.

-Maintenance costs at the police headquarters in downtown would also be slashed, saving the city almost $35 million.
+Maintenance costs including roof maintenance at the police headquarters in downtown would also be slashed, saving the city almost $35 million.
 Constructing a health facility would also save up to $15,000 monthly because it will remove the expenses of the monthly rent presently being paid at two different places.

 Bonds might be used to cater for some of the expenses, but the city would prefer grants, given that the emergency services will also be located there.
 Additionally, selling the Spruce and the Big Blue property would also pay for a large portion.
 Members of the council applauded the capability of the project with Chairman Guido Maniscalco excited that selling the land in West Tampa and downtown would get a lot of money as it is "hot real estate."